Step 4: Corsair Orientation

 - be matched with an Orientation Leader and a group of fellow students

-- meet with an Academic Advisor and complete course selection in the computer lab (be sure to bring your login credentials to complete this important step)
+- meet with an Academic Advisor and review your courses in the computer lab (bring your login credentials to complete this important step)

 - learn about involvement opportunities

-- have fun, meet with people and win prizes with Trivia
+- have fun, meet with people, and win prizes

-Before Orientation, you’ll be enrolled in four classes that cover general requirements.
-Then during Orientation, you’ll meet with your advisor, review your schedule, and choose your fifth class—an English course.
+Before Orientation, you’ll be enrolled in classes.
+Then during Orientation, you’ll review your schedule.
 Advisors, staff, and your Orientation leader will be there to help you through the process.